 El Paso, TX

-m/Oppenheim is assisting The Children’s Museum in El Paso, Texas (permanent name TBD) in the search for a visionary, dynamic Founding Director to set the strategy for opening and operating a world-class, STEAM-focused, bicultural destination designed to inspire visitors to dream, act and contribute.
+The Children’s Museum in El Paso, Texas (permanent name TBD) seeks a visionary, dynamic Founding Director to set the strategy for opening and operating a world-class, STEAM-focused, bicultural destination designed to inspire visitors to dream, act and contribute.
 As part of the search process, we are reaching out for suggestions and nominations.

 Breaking ground Summer 2020 with an anticipated opening in 2022, the hybrid children’s museum and science center will spark imagination, curiosity, creativity and critical thinking through interactive exhibits, programming and special events.
 Design firm Gyroscope engaged a wide swath of the community to learn what is unique about El Paso, what educators would like to see, and how families can interact in ways that respect their culture.
 Several foundational themes emerged, the result of which will be nine age-appropriate zones that will allow for layered programming, including a shared exhibit with La Rodadora, the children’s museum in El Paso’s sister city of Juárez, allowing youth at both museums to interact in real time.
 Internationally renowned architectural firm, Snøhetta, was selected to design the four-story, 70,000 square foot building in the heart of the Arts District, a destination for more than 1.5M local, national and international visitors annually.
 The Arts District is home to the El Paso Museum of Art, the Museum of History, the nation’s only bilingual Holocaust museum, the new Mexican American Cultural Center, artist lofts, performing arts venues, stadiums, a convention center, public art, festivals, green spaces, restaurants, hotels and more.